tlswg/draft-ietf-tls-external-psk-importer/draft-ietf-tls-external-psk-importer.md

 Imported keys do not require negotiation for use since a client and server will not agree upon identities if imported incorrectly.
-Endpoints may incrementally deploy PSK Importer support by offering non-imported keys for TLS versions prior to TLS 1.3.
-Non-imported and imported PSKs are distinct since their identities are different on the wire.
+Endpoints may incrementally deploy PSK Importer support by offering non-imported PSKs for TLS versions prior to TLS 1.3.
+Non-imported and imported PSKs are distinct since their identities are different.
 See {{rollout}} for more details.

 Endpoints which import external keys MUST NOT use the keys that are input to the import process for any purpose other than the importer, and MUST NOT use the derived